 Winter may not be your favorite season of the year, and if you live in Cleveland, you have a few reasons to feel that way.
-Let’s face it, not all of us live in the sunny Southwest -some of us have to go through an unusually harsh winter every year.
+Let’s face it, not all of us live in the sunny Southwest -some of us have to go through unusually harsh winters every year.
 Solar panels are probably the last thing on your mind when you think about the cold nights and mornings.

 Your solar power thrives on light to convert direct current (DC) to alternating current (AC).
 The power generation process does not rely on heat.
 So the weather conditions have little impact on the overall efficiency of the solar panels in winter.
 Now that we’ve burst one myth regarding solar panels in Winter, let’s take care of other mind-boggling questions too.